DrumilHV/Namestay-React/NOTES/class_7.md

 1. When we switch page we do not make any network calls.
 2. This is also a reason why react is single apps are page applications.
 We dont have to send request for every page , we have the pages already loaded as components and we just interchange the components.
 3. If we make network calls it's server side routing.

+# Server Side Routing

+1. makes a call to server and gets the page and renders it.(coming from the server) 2.